drewf24/world-airbnb/data-analysis/data-analysis.md

 following: Is there is a difference in the true median prices between Manhattan and Brooklyn?

+To start, abnb\_sample was filtered to just include Manhattan and Brooklyn, which was saved to abnb\_sample\_filtered.

 ``` r
 abnb_sample_filtered <- abnb_sample %>%
   filter(neighbourhood_group == "Manhattan" | neighbourhood_group == "Brooklyn")
 ```

+Using the abnb\_sample\_filtered data frame, the observed sample median prices for Manhattand and Brooklyn were found.

 ``` r
 abnb_sample_filtered %>%